-FragPipe includes post-database search tool Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free quantification, FDR filtering, and report generation (at the PSM/ion/peptide/protein-levels).
+FragPipe includes post-database search tool Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free and label-based quantification, FDR filtering, and report generation (at the PSM/ion/peptide/protein-levels).
 Additional tools (currently supporting Thermo data in mzML/mzXML format only) include DIA-Umpire SE module for DIA data, PTM-Shepherd for generating global PTM profiles, and SpectraST-based spectral library building module.

 Please visit our PD-Nodes page for more information.

 See Launching MSFragger on the Wiki page.

-Complete analyses can be performed with the Philosopher pipeline, a command line tool, see this tutorial for a simple workflow.
+Complete command line analyses can be performed with Philosopher, see this tutorial for a step-by-step example.